The Pasta Sauce Hailed as the World's Best Is Surprisingly Easy to Make at Home

 Marcella was a genius when it came to taste.
 She had an immediate understanding about how flavor affects a dish.
 She asked herself, 'Why chop an onion?
 Why saute?
 I'm going to put the onion, tomato, and butter together and forget about it.'

 This recipe is just proof that great cooking doesn't always have to be complicated.
-If Hazan's style piques your interest, check out some of her other cooking tips gathered by Epicurious here.
+If Hazan's style piques your interest, check out some of her other cooking tips gathered by Epicurious here, and buy her acclaimed cookbooks on Amazon.